 Each of these can be used as a reference from which you can fine-tune settings to create your own preset.
-As well as the usual brightness, contrast and colour intensity settings, you can also adjust the colour tint, and make subtle saturation adjustments to make flesh tones as realistic as possible.
-This flexibility is great, but the default settings are more than adequate for most people.
+As well as the usual brightness, contrast and colour intensity settings, you can also adjust the colour tint to make the image more green or magenta, and make subtle saturation adjustments to make flesh tones as realistic as possible.
+This flexibility is great, but the default settings are more than adequate.

-Even more settings are available in the Picture: Advanced menu, where you can adjust the gamma and enable and disable Brilliant Colour mode, which produces more vivid, but less natural colours.
+Even more settings are available in the Picture: Advanced menu, where you can adjust the gamma and enable and disable Brilliant Colour mode, which produces more vivid, but less naturalistic colour reproduction.
 Even more fine adjustment is available in sub-menus, like Clarity Control, where you can reduce noise and enhance detail, and the slight confusing 3D Colour Management menu, which allows you to adjust the intensity of red, green or blue tones.

 |Lamp brightness||2,000 ANSI lumens|